READ THE PROLOGUE and the FIRST CHAPTER (below)

 Ed’s strong point was honesty.
 I’d always wished it was sensitivity.
 If Donna had killed herself, wasn’t it my fault for not being there?

 Ed smiled.
-“Then we were young folk singers who wanted to change the world.
+“Then we were four young folk singers who wanted to change the world.
 Now we’re just two old fogies and the world ignores us.”

 “Pardon me?”
 I said, “I’m certainly not ready to be ignored, and I know you’re not either.
 Unless you’ve decided to cancel the publication of your book next month.”